Information on the socio-economic work being carried out by Dounreay and the funding available.

 - Cavendish Dounreay Partnership (CDP)

 - Highlands and Islands Enterprise

 - Skills Development Scotland

 For further information see the CNSRP website.

 In delivering the Dounreay decommissioning programme

-The NDA spends more than £177 million a year to decommission the site.
+NDA spends up to £200 million a year to decommission the site.
 A significant part of this is spent in the local economy through salaries and the purchase of goods and services.